keymanapp/keyman/core/src/ldml/C7043_ldml.md

 ### C7043.2.x `lyrs`—Layers list

+Represents layers on the keyboard.
+There may be multiple layer lists, corresponding to different form factors and hardware types.

 | ∆ | Bits | Name       | Description                              |
 |---|------|------------|------------------------------------------|
 | 0 |  32  | ident      | `lyrs`                                   |